 Bombi decided she would hit a few of the triggers before ending her own life.
 That would send her back, but not all the way.
 She could go back to a time when her face was adorned in sharp silver decorations, but a time where she had not met Chagrinn.
 She would be her old self fully, and she could sneak away from her employers and family to find her own routes.
 She could go back to the Gone Basin and strike out on her own.

-She touched all the right pieces of straw and took all the right footsteps.
+So she touched all the right pieces of straw and took all the right footsteps.
 She pet the right horse and then two wrong ones, even smirking at their obvious appreciation of the affection.
 She stood in the right spot in slightly the wrong way.
 There was no need of a weapon.
 She could end herself with the right string of world-breaking thoughts thanks to the assistant’s tool.
 She thought her heart still.

-The next run would all her own.
+The next run would be all her own.
 All Bombi.
 No employers, no Chagrinn, and no tree.
 Simply Bombi and her purpose.